 Adding Redundancy Interfaces to an HA Pair

-This procedure describes how to add a second redundancy interface to each appliance in an existing HA pair of appliances.
+This procedure describes how to add a second redundancy interface to each appliance event broker in an existing HA pair of appliance event brokers.
 The procedure does not cause loss of client service, however, redundancy must be disabled for a period of time during the change.

 For more information about redundancy interfaces, refer to Configuring Redundancy Parameters.